From its beginning in 1963, through 50 years of growth, there is one individual who has been a constant part of Crowder College.

 In earlier conversations with the Daily, Tatum has recalled a time when Crowder’s campus looked much different than it does today, when the only present-day buildings were Newton and McDonald Hall, and enrollment was at less than 200 students.

 Since that time, Tatum has helped guide the college toward enrollment numbers that continue to set records for the school, with the student enrollment reaching 5,590 students for fall 2012, and first day enrollment being up 2.75 percent when the current fall semester kicked off this week.

 He has also served during the addition of the Elsie Plaster Community Center, the Bob Sneller Gymnasium, the Williams Agriculture Building, the Arnold Farber Building, the Davidson Health and Sciences Building and the MARET Center, among others.

-Page 2 of 2 - The college also expanded outside of Neosho during his tenure, with locations now spanning nine Missouri counties.
+The college also expanded outside of Neosho during his tenure, with locations now spanning nine Missouri counties.

 Among those sites is the McDonald County campus, a longtime goal held by Tatum and his fellow board members.